textpattern/textpattern.github.io/themes/front-end-themes.md

 > If checked, each template file in the selected theme(s) that does not have a corresponding item in the database will be permanently deleted from the disk-based theme.
 The result after completion of the action will be that your file system templates will reflect exactly what is in the database.

 In other words, Textpattern is making a comparison between the theme package you want to export from the Themes panel and any similarly named theme that might be sitting in the themes directory.
-So it’s asking, if any asset files in the directory version do not have similarly named files in the panel version (the one you are exporting), do you want those files deleted as part of the exportation action?
+So it’s asking, if there is such a theme there, and any asset files in it do not have similarly named files in the panel version (the one you are exporting), do you want those files deleted as part of the exportation action?

 This is generally a good idea, and the check box is ticked by default.
 This ensures that after exportation, there is a direct match between the database version (in the Themes panel) and the version on disk (in the <i>themes</i> directory).

 Click the Go button and confirm when asked if you are sure.

 You can now move or copy the exported theme (the one on disk) to a new location where others may download it for use.
-Whatever location that is, make sure the URL has been entered in the Website field of the theme’s metadata.
+Whatever location that is, make sure the URL has been entered in the Website field of the theme’s metadata (refer to [duplicating a theme](#duplicate-via-the-with-selected-control)).

 ### Importing themes